 Scheduling and Information:

-Vocal Performance Coaching : $40 for a Half Hour lesson.
+Vocal Performance Coaching by Anne : $40 for a Half Hour lesson.

 Students are trained to perform live, which includes mic technique in a professional rehearsal studio.
 Recitals are held at the Wild Goose every three months.
 Vocalists are professionally trained to perform with a live band, on a large stage, in front of a live audience.
 Recitals are an additional $175 which covers lead sheets and backing musicians.